 Key Payment and Service Information

 This description of the Service is a summary only.
 It does not include all definitions, exclusions, terms and conditions relating to the Service.
-The full terms and conditions are set out in the User Agreement that can be accessed from the footer of any page on the PayPal website.
+The full terms and conditions are set out in the User Agreement that can be accessed from the footer of most pages on the PayPal website.
 This summary does not form part of the User Agreement.
 This document is subject to change.

 This document and the User Agreement explain information that we are required by law to communicate to you.
 We update it as the Service (defined below) changes.

 A glossary appears at the end of this document.